kmcquade/ami-builder-packer/README.md

 **Before you start**

 * Install [GIT](https://git-scm.com/downloads) if you don't have it
+* Install [Terraform](https://www.terraform.io/intro/getting-started/install.html) if you don't have it
 * Make sure AWS CLI is configured properly
 * [Configured AWS CLI and Git](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html) to connect to AWS CodeCommit repositories